How to apply

 What format should my recordings be sent in?

 We require all recordings to firstly be hosted on a website (e.g YouTube or SoundCloud).
 Once this has been done, recording links can be copied and pasted into two boxes provided on the application form.

 When will I know if I’ve been successful?

 The applications closing date is Friday 17 April 2020.
 We respond to every application within two weeks, regardless of whether we will be offering an audition/interview or not.
-Instrumentalists auditions and Composer interviews take place in June.
-We will send letters to all auditioned applicants by the latest of the first week of July.
+Instrumentalists / Vocalists auditions and Composer / Music Producer interviews take place online in May and early June.

 I’m interested in the Composer / Music Producer programme – what happens after I apply?

-If you are successful with your application, you will be invited to attend an interview.
-Interviews differ to the auditions that instrumentalists attend as there is no performance element to the day.
-As the Composer Programme is smaller than our instrumental programmes, we only decide upon venues once we know the geographical spread of the applicants.
-Further information on venue locations will be given to successful applicants nearer the time.
+If you are successful with your application, you will be invited to attend an online interview.
+Interviews differ to the auditions that instrumentalists attend as there is no performance element.

 What happens if I’m successful at audition/interview?

 Congratulations!
 The next step involves your official enrolment to South West Music School.
 After some paperwork has been completed, you will be sent the handbook for the year which gives you all you need to know on what SWMS will be offering you for the year including dates, times and other useful info.
 If you are an Enhanced Foundation, Performance Development, Core or Composer student you will be assigned a mentor and given further information on how the mentor/student relationship works.
 If you have questions at any point, the office team will be on hand to help out.
 You can find contact details for us here.

 Can I apply again if I am unsuccessful?